manojpremsm/Edge_Detection/README.md

 This part of the challenge consists of creating a service for edge detection.
-To run the service we have navigate to the src folder of Edge_Service catkin package and run the service and client file in the order below.
-We can write a launch file to launch multiple nodes by running a single file but in my case the computation power of the pc was not that great so I choose to do in in separate terminal.
+To run the service we have to navigate to the src folder of Edge_Service catkin package and run the service and client file in the order below.
+We can write a launch file to launch multiple nodes by running a single file but in my case the computation power of the pc was not that great so I choose to do in separate terminal.
 All the commands mentioned below should be run in a different terminal